 When negotiating a trade agreement, buyer and seller are free to decide who sustains the risk and eventually takes out the required insurance.

-The fact is Incoterms don’t require the seller or buyer to provide marine insurance (with the exception of the CIF and CIP terms).
+The fact is Incoterms© don’t require the seller or buyer to provide marine insurance (except for the CIF and CIP terms).

 However, they do define whether it’s the seller or buyer who will bear responsibility for any loss or damage that occurs during transit.
 Surely, it’s worth playing it safe and having this exposure to financial loss insured against.